 The city was very much alive and filled with tourists and travelers as much as locals, yet it felt peaceful for no one was in rush as I am used to from my current home in the U.S.

 After checking in at my hostel, I started to walk around to figure out my surroundings.
 Unprepared as usual, I walked left and right as I wished, looking up interesting buildings and structures that caught my eyes.

 When entering the old town, one cannot miss the Royal Castle, proudly dominating the Krakowskie Przedmieście.

-The weather was amazing, with slight breeze balancing out the fall sun rays to the very perfect temperature.
-With the leaves changing during this season, the park was full of colors, falling leaves and just such a relaxing mood that I nearly forgot I am only steps away from the center of Warsaw.
+The weather was amazing, with slight breeze balancing out the fall sun rays to creating the most perfect temperature.
+With the leaves changing during this season, the park was full of colors.I nearly forgot I am only steps away from the center of Warsaw.